Facing a DUI? We've helped 115 clients find attorneys today.

 • revoke the driver’s license permanently for a felony DUI conviction.

-For a second or subsequent DWI conviction, drivers are required to use an ignition interlock device (IID) for at least six months prior to license reinstatement.
+For a DWI conviction, drivers are required to use an ignition interlock device (IID) for at least 12 months before license reinstatement.
 During the restriction, the driver is permitted to operate a vehicle only if equipped with an IID.
+(Va.
+Code § 18.2-270.1 (2025).)

-Drivers suspended for a DUI conviction are generally able to apply for a restricted driver's license.
+Drivers suspended for a DUI conviction are generally able to apply for a restricted driver’s license.
 The restricted license requires the holder to install and maintain an ignition interlock device on any operated vehicles as well as complete VASAP.
-Repeat offenders must complete at least four months (three years for felony DWIs) of the revocation prior to applying for the hardship license.
+Repeat offenders must complete at least four months of the revocation before applying for the hardship license.
+(Va.
+Code §§ 18.2-270.1, 18.2-271.1 (2025).)

-Virginia's "zero tolerance" policy prohibits any person under the age of 21 from driving a vehicle with a BAC of .02% or more.
-A conviction is a misdemeanor and can but generally doesn't result in jail time.
+Virginia’s “zero tolerance” policy prohibits any person under the age of 21 from driving a vehicle with a BAC of .02% or more.
+A conviction is a misdemeanor and can, but generally doesn’t, result in jail time.
+(Va.
+Code § 18.2-266.1 (2025).)

 Virginia is tough on impaired driving and doesn’t offer diversion programs like many other states.
 However, a qualified DWI lawyer can assess your case and let you know what options you have.
 Getting legal assistance is important anytime you’re facing criminal charges.